DogcraftNet/DogcraftPlugins/Dogcraft-Business.md

 | Transfer ownership | Y | | | | | |
 | Dissolve business | Y | | | | | |

-**Shareholder rights** (independent of role): Any shareholder can give shares, sell shares, and deposit personal funds into the business.
+**Shareholder rights** (independent of role): Any shareholder can give their own shares to another player, sell shares via the offer system, and deposit personal funds into the business.
 The owner is always treated as an implicit shareholder even if they hold zero literal shares.

+**Share issuance:** Only the owner can issue new shares (`/business shares issue`) or revoke existing shares (`/business shares revoke`).
+There is no public stock market — all shares originate from the owner and are distributed at their discretion.
+Share trading between players happens through the peer-to-peer offer system (`/business shares sell`).

 ---